JamieCollins/Project-1/README.md

 None of the code was directly copied from elsewhere.

 Some issues were encountered and solutions to these problems were found via help from Google, W3Schools and YouTube.
-Most issues were due to element placing across different screen sizes.
+Most issues were due to image or text placement across different screen sizes.

 ##  MEDIA CREDITS